aces/Loris/docs/API/LorisRESTAPI.md

 A PUT of the same format but with only the Meta fields will create the VisitLabel for this candidate, in an unstarted stage if the Visit label provided is valid.
+The SiteName is only required for users affiliated with multiple sites.

 PATCH is not supported for Visit Labels.